-- have CD Baby report your sales to SoundScan
+- Have CD Baby report your sales to Luminate

 - Participate in social video monetization

-This is because all of these organizations track and report sales based on the UPC code.
+This is because all of these organizations track, and report sales based on the UPC barcode.

 Can I use my own UPC?

-If you already have a UPC code for your album, you can enter that in the registration form when signing up with us.
+If you already have a UPC code for your release, you will have the chance to enter that into our system during the sign-up process.

-Do I have my own UPC?
+Do I have my own UPC barcode?
 How would I know?

 Can I get a UPC from CD Baby?

-If you want to purchase a UPC from us you'll need to create a CD Baby account, sign up the information about your album or single, then pay the submission fee and barcode fee at checkout.
+If you’d like to get one from us, create a CD Baby account, sign up the information about your album or single, then pay the fee at checkout.

-What are the benefits of purchasing a UPC from CD Baby?
+What are the benefits of getting a UPC from CD Baby?

 Can't I buy my own UPC prefix from GS1?